py-38384/commands/setup_postgresql_in_linux_mint.md

     DB_USERNAME=root_user
     DB_PASSWORD=superstrongpassword

-If you want a database management softwere you can you "DBeaver" The best free database management softwere make sure to download the community version
+If you want a database management softwere you can you "DBeaver".
+The best free database management softwere. make sure to download the community version